AndyStobirski/Pico-NeoPixel-LED-Stuff/README.md

 # Pico-NeoPixel-LED-Stuff
-Experiments with the Raspbery pi PICO and
+Experiments with the Raspbery Pi Pico and NeoPixles with Thonny.